-Homework: After reviewing and practicing pmr in the session, leaders should reemphasize the importance of practicing this technique in order to get better at it and, therefore, be better able to relax oneself.
+After reviewing and practicing PMR in the session, leaders should reemphasize the importance of practicing this technique in order to get better at it and, therefore, be better able to relax oneself.
 Leaders should assign a "Homework" assignment, asking members to practice the relaxation technique 2 times a day for the next week.
-Also, leaders should encourage members to write down how they are feeling before they begin the breathing technique and then after.
+Distribute the Relaxation Practice Handout Also, leaders should encourage members to write down how they are feeling before they begin the breathing technique and then after.
 It is likely that members will report an improvement in some symptoms.

-Sessions 4: Termination and review of coping strategies
+Sessions 4: Termination and Review of Coping Strategies